isagiyokai/MemeScope/README.md

 ## What It Is

-Not a chart app.
-Not a price tracker.
+This is not a price tracker nor is it a chart app

-A system that answers one question:
+It is a system that answers one question:

 > Is this token worth entering **before** it moves?